tensorflow/community/rfcs/20190610-standartizing-composite_ops.md

     TOCO/MLIR), grappler, as well as third party tooling, such as conversion to 3-rd party engines (e.g. TFLite).
-*   Maximize backward and forward compatibility of such composite ops, while enabling implementation changes later on.
+*   Maximize backward and forward compatibility of such composite ops, while allowing changes to implementation including switch to native tensorflow op.
 *   Provide for *future* support of composite op gradient extraction and optimization by downstream tools.
-*   Leave the path open for op maintainers to switch to standard tf_op later on.
 *   Bonus: enable *serialized* models to benefit from more efficient composite-ops implementations as underlying platform changes.